GMDC’s newest project to open early 2019

-GMDC is undertaking its eighth project: the renovation of an 85,000 square foot former bicycle factory into a multi-tenanted manufacturing building in Ozone Park, Queens.
-The $37 million development project entails the rehabilitation of a three-story, single-user industrial property and the creation of production space for small and mid-sized manufacturers.
+GMDC has begun renovations of an 85,000 square foot former bicycle factory into a multi-tenanted manufacturing building in Ozone Park, Queens, NY.
+The facility will be known as the GMDC Ozone Park Industrial Center, and it is a $40 million development project that entails the rehabilitation of a three-story, single-user industrial property and the creation of production space for small and mid-sized manufacturers.

 GMDC’s space plans include rentable square footage of approximately 75,000 SF.
 The units will range in size from 1,200 to 9,000 SF, they will be designed so the larger units can be subdivided or the smaller units can be combined to accommodate the needs of businesses during the lease-up period.
 The redevelopment of the property will modernize a single-user building to make it functional for multiple business - upgrading services and demising units.

-According to the CDFI Fund and the 2010 U.S. Census, GMDC Ozone Park Project’s neighborhood of Ozone Park has high levels of unemployment and a low median family income.
+According to the CDFI Fund and the 2010 U.S. Census, the neighborhood of Ozone Park, NY has high levels of unemployment and a low median family income.
 Unemployment in Ozone Park is twice the rate of New York City at 12.6% of eligible residents unemployed.
 The median income is 53.4% of the area median income of New York City.
 Once fully built out, the project will provide long-term space for approximately 24 businesses and 80 new or retained jobs for workers with above living wage standards and higher salary averages than both the local retail and food service sectors.

 "Today’s award is a huge milestone in the City’s efforts to build a firm foundation for new job growth through non-profit ownership and management of industrial space” said Adam Friedman, Director of the Pratt Center for Community Development and Chair of the national Urban Manufacturing Alliance.
 “GMDC is a nationally recognized model for the creation of manufacturing jobs by providing affordable industrial space, and EDC’s Industrial Development Fund is critical to the expansion of the GMDC model in New York City."